Medium

 • Corporations that do business in North Dakota or have sources of income in North Dakota: Every corporation that does business in North Dakota or has sources of income in North Dakota must file a Form 40 – Corporation Income Tax Return.
 A signed Form 40 is required along with a minimum of the first 6 pages of the Federal 1120 and any relevant schedules.
 The return is due on April 15 of each year.
 Date for fiscal filers is on or before the 15th day of the 4th month following the end of the tax year.
 (The date may vary if the due date lands on a weekend or state holiday.)

-• Corporation that is tax exempt for federal income tax but has taxable income in North Dakota: A corporation that is tax exempt for federal income tax purposes and has federal unrelated business taxable income (UBTI) is required to file a Form 40 - Corporation Income Tax Return.
+• Corporations that are tax exempt for federal income tax but have taxable income in North Dakota: A corporation that is tax exempt for federal income tax purposes and has federal unrelated business taxable income (UBTI) is required to file a Form 40 - Corporation Income Tax Return.
 A signed Form 40 is required along with a Federal Form 990-T. Returns of tax-exempt organizations UBTI are due on the 15th day of the 5th month following the close of the tax year.
-For cooperatives that the Federal 1120C is required, returns are due on the 15th day of the 9th month following the close of the tax year.
+For cooperatives that file Federal 1120-C, returns are due on the 15th day of the 9th month following the close of the tax year.
 (The date may vary if the due date lands on a weekend or state holiday.)

 How to File